-The Plan Administrator shall have full authority to interpret and construe any provision of the Plan and, for the grant of rights to purchase Common Stock under the Code Section 423(b) Plan, to adopt such rules and regulations for administering the Plan as it may deem necessary in order to comply with the requirements of Section 423 of the Code.
-The Plan Administrator may from time to time grant or provide for the grant of rights to purchase Common Stock under the Non-423(b) Plan.
+The Plan Administrator shall have the sole and plenary authority to administer the Plan, including, without limitation, the full authority to interpret and construe any provision of the Plan and, for the grant of rights to purchase Common Stock under the Code Section 423(b) Plan, to adopt such rules and regulations for administering the Plan as it may deem necessary in order to comply with the requirements of Section 423 of the Code.
+The Plan Administrator may from time to time grant or provide for the grant of rights to purchase Common Stock under the Non-423 (b) Plan.
 If such grants are intended to be made under the Non-423(b) Plan, they will be designated as such at the time of grant and such grants may not comply with the requirements set forth under Section 423 of the Code.
 Decisions of the Plan Administrator shall be final and binding on all parties having an interest in the Plan.
+The Plan Administrator may from time to time delegate its authority to administer the Plan to one or more officers of the Company, unless constrained by applicable law.